Made-from-Scratch Meals for Dogs and Cats

 But grains, when fed with meat protein, can be a cost-effective source of calories and energy for dogs.
 Whole grains such as oatmeal, rice, millet, barley, or buckwheat are best.
 They should be well-cooked, even mushy, and make up less than 50% of the diet.
 Overweight dogs should limit their grain intake in order to slim down.

-When to feed, and how much
+When to feed your dog or cat, and how much

 Most home feeders serve a simple morning meal of meaty bones and a combination evening meal.
 They may mix veggies with canned fish, cottage cheese or eggs in place of meat for more variety.
 There are many ways to do it, and what makes sense for you and your dog may be different from someone else.